damonkelley/blog.damonkelley.me/source/2016-08-03-java-event-listeners.html.markdown

 }
 ```

-That is it.
-We are now "emitting" an event, and the listeners are reacting to it.
+Simple.
+Now we are "emitting" an event, and the listeners are reacting to it.

 ### One Last Look